maniartech/conductor/wip/ROADMAP.md

 # Orchestrator Roadmap

 ## Phase 1: Core Implementation (Current)
-- Simple `interface{}` based result storage
-- Clean API with hierarchical configuration
+- **Unified, Hierarchical Configuration Model:** A fluent, builder-based API where all configuration is applied directly to orchestrations and inherited by their children.
 - Zero-allocation orchestration execution
 - Military-grade error handling and recovery
 - Comprehensive test coverage